 - weaving

-- the sale
+- sale

-- consumer use and maintenance
+- use and maintenance by the consumer